anderlpz/HelloHistory/scripts/chapter_04_design_philosophy.md

 # Chapter 4: The Design Philosophy

 **Duration:** ~3 minutes
-**Tone:** Passionate, articulate, teaching
+**Style:** Warm documentary narrator

 ---

 ## Script

-People ask me what makes this house special.
-Let me try to explain how I think about architecture.
+What makes this house so special? [thoughtfully] Let me try to explain how Mary thought about architecture.

-*[thoughtfully]*

-Look up.
-See those twenty-six-foot beams running overhead?
-See how they extend past the walls, out into the trees?
-That's intentional.
-I wanted this house to feel like it grew from the hillside.
+Look up at the ceiling.
+See those long beams running overhead — and how they extend past the walls, right out into the trees?
+That's not an accident.
+Mary wanted this house to feel like it grew from the hillside.
 Like a tree house.
 Like you're suspended among the evergreens, not just sitting on the ground.

-*[with conviction]*
+[with appreciation]

-Frank Lloyd Wright used to say the human spirit is best when not boxed in.
-I believe that.
-Architecture should free you, not contain you.
+She loved to quote Frank Lloyd Wright: "The human spirit is best when not boxed in."
+And you can feel that philosophy everywhere in this house.

-*[teaching mode]*

-This style — what we call "skin and bones" — came out of the International movement.
-Light wooden frame, thin elegant skin.
-But here in the Pacific Northwest, we adapted it.
-We used our local timber.
-Douglas fir.
-Cedar.
-Plywood and Masonite.
+This style — what architects call "skin and bones" — came out of the International modern movement.
+A light wooden frame, a thin elegant skin.
+But here in the Pacific Northwest, architects like Mary adapted it.
+They used local timber — Douglas fir, cedar, plywood.
 Honest materials that don't pretend to be something they're not.

-*[gesturing verbally]*
+[gesturing through words]

-Look at the walls.
-You can see exactly what they're made of — plywood panels held in place by those simple sills.
+Look at the walls around you.
+You can see exactly what they're made of — plywood panels held in place by simple sills.
 The same sills hold the glass.
 It's all one system, one plane.
 Nothing's hidden.
-The bones are visible and they're beautiful.
+The bones are visible, and they're beautiful.

-*[passionate]*
+[passionate]

-And the connection between inside and outside — that's everything to me.
-Those clerestory windows bring in light from every direction.
+And the way Mary brought the outdoors in — that was everything to her.
+Those clerestory windows pull light from every direction.
 The deck extends your living space into the forest.
 When you open that sliding door on a summer morning, where does the house end and the world begin?

-That's the question I wanted you to ask.
+That's the question she wanted you to ask.

-*[practical]*
+[grounded]

-Now, some architects get so caught up in beauty they forget people have to live in these spaces.
-Not me.
+Now, some architects get so caught up in aesthetics that they forget people have to actually live in these spaces.
+Not Mary.
 Every cabinet is placed to define a room and give you storage.
-The kitchen counter becomes your dining table.
 The plumbing is all on one wall to save money.
-Form follows function — but function can be beautiful.
+Form follows function — but in her hands, function was beautiful.

-*[summing up]*
+[summing up]

-I suppose my philosophy comes down to this: use what you have, waste nothing, hide nothing, and always — always — let the light in.
+Mary's philosophy came down to this: use what you have, waste nothing, hide nothing, and always — always — let the light in.

 ---

 ## Notes for Voice Generation

-- This is Mary at her most articulate and passionate
+- This is Mary's ideas explained with admiration
-- Frank Lloyd Wright quote should feel natural, not name-dropping
+- Frank Lloyd Wright quote - respectful, not name-dropping
-- "Skin and bones" and "International movement" - she's educated but not academic
+- "Skin and bones" - educational but not academic
-- The practical points ground the poetry
-- Final line should feel like a credo
+- Final line is her credo - let it land